Mason-auten/intro_grad_research/README.md

 ---

-## 💡 Notes on AI Tools

-ChatGPT and LLMs are powerful assistants—but your brain is the main tool.
-Use LLMs to help troubleshoot or draft explanations, but do **not** outsource your reasoning.
-This camp is about building skills that LLMs can *enhance*, not replace.

----

 ## Acknowledgments

-This course was developed by Mason Auten and Patrick Buhr, drawing inspiration from:
+This course was developed by Mason Auten and Patrick Buhr and draws inspiration from:

-- Brenton Kenkel’s Stats II Course
+- Brenton Kenkel’s *Mathematical Foundations of Political Analysis*
+- Nina McMurry’s *Statistics for Political Research I*
-- Jim Bisbee's Stats I Course
+- Jim Bisbee's *Statistics for Political Research I*